- The Crypto Fire

 Let’s take a step back and explore how money evolved - from the barter system to today’s digital currencies.
-Understanding the history of money helps us better navigate the new world of crypto.
+This guide explains how money evolved, why trust matters, and what it means for your crypto journey.

-The Story of Money from Bartering to Digital Coins
+The Story of Money from Bartering to Digital Currency

 The Barter System and How Goods Became Currency